 While Influencer Marketing can provide fantastic benefits for your marketing in the short term, it also has the power to effect long-term change.

-Given that Influencer marketing is content based and driven by social media, it can have a positive, even dramatic, impact on your visibility in search engines.
+Given that Influencer marketing is content based and driven by social media, it can have a positive, even dramatic, impact on your visibility in search engines, and should be at the top of your “to-discuss” list with your SEO company.

 1. SEO Boost from Engagement